Sangdo-Han/Sangdo-Han.github.io/docs/fundamentals/math/math.md

 Starting from Topology, It will be a long term project of posting, with my own reveiewing and learning each topics, I try to write the idea as much precisely as possible.

+  - Linear algebra (linear control system)
+  - Probability and Random process
   - Set theory and Topology
-  - Probability and Random process
-  - Linear algebra and Graph theory
+  - Graph theory
   - Mathematical Analysis, Differential Equations
   - Mathematical Manifolds and Categorical Theorem